 Master of Science in Nursing

-The MSN program is designed for the registered nurse who has a bachelor’s degree in nursing or has experience in nursing leadership positions.
+The MSN program is designed for the registered nurse who has a bachelors degree in nursing.
 Candidates for this program must be graduates of a nationally accredited nursing program.
-It is an accelerated, blended online program for nurses who want to attain a master’s degree.
-The program prepares nurses for advanced nursing roles with a sequence of core courses plus additional course work that allows students to specialize in one of four concentrations:
+It is a blended online and traditional seated program for nurses who want to attain a masters degree.
+The program prepares nurses for advanced nursing roles with a sequence of core courses plus additional course work that allows students to specialize in one of two concentrations:

 Nurses develop knowledge and skills to influence effective change in health care systems.
 The application of nursing and leadership theories, economic and finance principles, business management practices, and interdisciplinary collaborative strategies are explored.

 - Integrate skills in critical thinking, information management, and systematic inquiry into the advanced nursing practice role.

 2. Utilize advanced communication processes to influence health care, health care policy, and advanced professional nursing practice.